wiltbemj/CGS-Tools/README.md

 <img width="541" alt="image" src="https://github.com/wiltbemj/CGS-Tools/assets/5824382/6011e370-741c-4a18-bd68-051ec1fd8805">

+To gain access to sample results from the TIEGCM search for "TIEGCM Benchmark 2.0" collection and download the files to your machine.
+You can access these files by [clicking here](https://app.globus.org/file-manager?origin_id=9560c246-26e2-45cb-871b-a910475b2bdc&origin_path=%2F)

 # Jupyter Notebook Example for data Visualization and Analysis

 Now we will use the data you downloaded from globus to be the data you can use within a Jupyter Notebook for data visualization and analysis.